worldbank/OpenNightLights/onl/tutorials/mod1_1_introduction_to_remote_sensing.md

 <b>Spatial resolution</b> signifies the ground surface area that forms one pixel in the image.
 Sub-pixel objects can sometimes be resolved.
 </div>

-For example, dirt roads in Figures 1.4 to 1.6 are smaller than the 30 m Landsat pixels, but are still detected.
+For example, dirt roads in Figures 1.4 are smaller than the 30 m Landsat pixels, but are still detected.

 ```{figure} img/mod1-landsat7.png
 ---